The Voice Kids Indonesia season 1: Blind Auditions

-Each contestant is sing on stage where the coach (the jury) sits back to the contestant.
-In blind audition, the coach only judges the contestants of the contestant's voice quality.
-If coach likes the contestant's voice, then coach will hit the I WANT YOU button which makes the chair rotate towards the stage.
+Each contestant sings on stage, where the coaches (the jury) sit with their backs facing the contestant.
+In blind audition, the coaches only judge the contestant's voice quality.
+If the coach likes the contestant's voice, then they will hit their I WANT YOU button which makes the chair rotate towards the stage.
 Contestants elected by more than one coach must choose a coach to accompany them to the next round.

 Battle Rounds

 Any contestant who has been selected by the same coach will be pitted by singing the same song.
 The coach then will choose a contestant between other contestants who pitted to be able to continue the next round.

 Live Shows

 Each contestant will sing 'live' in front of the coach and viewers.
 In the live shows the entire Indonesian audience will determine which contestants will proceed to the next round through the voting system.